-The esophagus is the medical term for the swallowing tube, or tube that extends from the throat to the stomach.
+The esophagus is the medical term for the swallowing tube, the tube that extends from the throat to the stomach.
 The esophagus is lined with rings of muscles called sphincters at the top and bottom of its length.
-The strength and function of these sphincters in the top of the tube near the throat allow you to swallow without choking on your food, or aspirating or inhaling food from the upper throat into the trachea or windpipe.
-Individuals diagnosed with conditions like dysphagia, or difficulty swallowing, may benefit from esophagus-strengthening exercises.
+The strength and function of these sphincters in the top of the tube near the throat allow you to swallow without choking on your food or aspirating or inhaling food from the upper throat into the trachea or windpipe.

 Suck and Swallow

 This exercise strengthens the muscles of the tongue and forces you to concentrate on the muscles and process of swallowing, as well as pulling more saliva to the back portion of your mouth while you are eating.

 Practice by gently pressing the tongue to the back of the front teeth.
 Pull the cheeks in slightly, as if you're trying to suck air from the tip of your tongue to the back of the mouth.
 You'll feel a distinct pull along the cheeks, the side of the tongue and the upper part of the throat.
 Then swallow.
 Repeat this exercise several times a day.